Join our friends at KAESER Compressors for an informative webinar!

 The Oil & Gas Awards recognize the outstanding achievements made within the upstream and midstream sectors of the North American oil and gas industry.
 The Awards are a platform for the industry to demonstrate and celebrate the advances made in the key areas of environment, efficiency, innovation, corporate social responsibility and health and safety.
 The Awards show the industry’s motivation to develop by recognizing and rewarding the efforts of corporations and individuals.
 For more information about the Oil & Gas Awards, all regional awards and award categories can be reviewed on their website at www.oilandgasawards.com.

 CASCO USA has been named a Northeast Region Supplier of the Year Finalist by the Oil and Gas Awards!

 This honor is in recognition of our quality products and services provided to the oil and gas industry, including:

 - KAESER Service and Instrument Air Compressor Systems

 - Goodyear Hydraulic and Industrial Hoses and Assemblies

 - Sauer Medium and High Pressure Compressed Air Systems

 - Custom Engineered and Fabricated Packaged Systems

-Check out these Tips from KAESER on Winterizing Your Compressed Air System!
+Prepare your system for winter with these tips from Kaeser Compressors on Winterizing Your Compressed Air System!